Adolescents Therapy

 Group Therapy is a type of psychotherapy in which one or more therapists supervise a group of patients.
 It harnesses the power of group dynamics and peer interactions to improve social skills and/or raise knowledge of mental illness.
 Group therapy comes in a variety of forms (e.g., psychodynamic, social skills, substance abuse, multi-family, parent support, etc.)

-Play Therapy Toys, blocks, dolls, puppets, drawings, and games are used to assist the youngster in recognizing, identifying, and verbalizing feelings.
-To comprehend the child’s problems, the psychotherapist analyzes how the youngster uses play materials and looks for themes or patterns.
-The child can better understand and regulate their disputes, feelings, and behavior by using a combination of discourse and play.
+Play Therapy Toys, blocks, dolls, puppets, drawings, and games are used to assist the youngster in recognising, identifying, and verbalising feelings.
+To comprehend the child’s problems, the psychotherapist analyses how the youngster uses play materials and looks for themes or patterns.
+The child can better understand and regulate their disputes, feelings, and behaviour by using a combination of discourse and play.

-Psychodynamic Psychotherapy Understanding what motivates and influences a child’s behavior, thoughts, and feelings is emphasized.
-It can assist in the identification of a child’s usual behavior patterns, defenses, and responses to internal tensions and struggles.
+Psychodynamic Psychotherapy: Understanding what motivates and influences a child’s behaviour, thoughts, and feelings is emphasised.
+It can assist in the identification of a child’s usual behaviour patterns, defences, and responses to internal tensions and struggles.
 Psychoanalysis is a special, more intensive kind of psychodynamic psychotherapy that typically entails multiple weekly sessions.
-Psychodynamic psychotherapies work on the notion that once a child’s underlying difficulties are revealed, his or her behavior and feelings will improve.
+Psychodynamic psychotherapies work on the notion that once a child’s underlying difficulties are revealed, his or her behaviour and feelings will improve.

-Supportive Therapy provides children and teenagers with the tools they need to cope with stress, identify helpful and unhelpful behaviors, and boost their self-esteem.
+Supportive Therapy provides children and teenagers with the tools they need to cope with stress, identify helpful and unhelpful behaviours, and boost their self-esteem.

 Source: